 Inclusion and diversity are fundamental to our culture and core values, fostering an innovative, collaborative and high-energy work environment.

-We believe that no one should be discriminated against because of their differences, such as age, disability, ethnicity, gender, gender identity and expression, religion or sexual orientation.
+We believe that no one should be discriminated against because of their differences, such as age, disability, ethnicity, gender identity and expression, religion or sexual orientation.
 Accenture also believes government laws, regulations and business practices should uphold the principles of diversity, inclusion and equality.
 While laws may vary in the countries where Accenture operates, we remain committed to an inclusive and diverse workplace – where people can feel comfortable, be themselves and, as a result, be productive.

 Employee Resource Groups (ERGs) promote inclusion and diversity.

 Our Employee Resource Groups (ERGs) are vibrant communities that enable our people to strengthen their networks, grow their skills, celebrate their heritages and give back to the communities where they live and work.